ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 sufficient to detect an inconsistency between intention and the actual information in the timestamp, such as between the UTC offset and time zone name.
-For instance, such inconsistencies might arise because of:
+For instance, inconsistencies might arise because of:

 * political decisions as discussed above, or
 * updates to time zone definitions being applied at different times